tariksetia/txwinrm/README.rst

     $ winrm -r host -u user -p passwd -f "select * from Win32_NetworkAdapter"

-| ..., or create an ini-style config file and hit multiple targets with multiple
+Another option is to create an ini-style config file and hit multiple targets with multiple queries.
-| queries.
 Example config is at examples/config.ini

 ::

     $ winrm -c path/to/config.ini

-| This will send WinRM enumerate requests to the hosts listed in config.ini.
-It
-| will send a request for each WQL query listed in that file.
-The output will
+This will send WinRM enumerate requests to the hosts listed in config.ini.
+It will send a request for each WQL query listed in that file.
+The output will look like
-| look like

 ::